Owens & Minor (NYSE:OMI) Updates FY 2022 Earnings Guidance

-Owens & Minor (NYSE:OMI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $3.000-$3.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.330.
+Owens & Minor (NYSE:OMI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $3.000-$3.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.330.
 The company issued revenue guidance of $9.20 billion-$9.60 billion, compared to the consensus revenue estimate of $9.49 billion.

 Owens & Minor (NYSE:OMI – Get Rating) last announced its earnings results on Wednesday, February 23rd.
-The company reported $0.81 earnings per share for the quarter, beating the consensus estimate of $0.67 by $0.14.
-The business had revenue of $2.47 billion during the quarter, compared to the consensus estimate of $2.43 billion.
+The company reported $0.81 earnings per share for the quarter, beating analysts’ consensus estimates of $0.67 by $0.14.
+The firm had revenue of $2.47 billion for the quarter, compared to analyst estimates of $2.43 billion.
 Owens & Minor had a net margin of 2.26% and a return on equity of 35.76%.
-The business’s quarterly revenue was up 4.5% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $1.14 earnings per share.
-Equities research analysts predict that Owens & Minor will post 3.35 EPS for the current year.
+The company’s revenue for the quarter was up 4.5% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $1.14 EPS.
+On average, analysts expect that Owens & Minor will post 3.35 EPS for the current year.

-Several institutional investors have recently bought and sold shares of OMI.
-EverSource Wealth Advisors LLC acquired a new stake in shares of Owens & Minor in the 4th quarter worth about $28,000.
-Guggenheim Capital LLC acquired a new stake in shares of Owens & Minor in the 4th quarter worth about $203,000.
-Janus Henderson Group PLC acquired a new stake in shares of Owens & Minor in the 3rd quarter worth about $221,000.
-Oliver Luxxe Assets LLC acquired a new stake in shares of Owens & Minor in the 4th quarter worth about $332,000.
-Finally, Royal Bank of Canada increased its holdings in shares of Owens & Minor by 10.7% in the 3rd quarter.
-Royal Bank of Canada now owns 32,801 shares of the company’s stock worth $1,026,000 after acquiring an additional 3,161 shares during the period.
-Institutional investors own 99.30% of the company’s stock.
+A number of institutional investors have recently modified their holdings of OMI.
+EverSource Wealth Advisors LLC purchased a new position in Owens & Minor in the fourth quarter worth about $28,000.
+Guggenheim Capital LLC purchased a new position in shares of Owens & Minor during the fourth quarter valued at approximately $203,000.
+Janus Henderson Group PLC purchased a new position in shares of Owens & Minor during the third quarter valued at approximately $221,000.
+Oliver Luxxe Assets LLC purchased a new position in shares of Owens & Minor during the fourth quarter valued at approximately $332,000.
+Finally, Royal Bank of Canada raised its holdings in shares of Owens & Minor by 10.7% during the third quarter.
+Royal Bank of Canada now owns 32,801 shares of the company’s stock valued at $1,026,000 after purchasing an additional 3,161 shares during the last quarter.
+99.30% of the stock is owned by institutional investors and hedge funds.

 About Owens & Minor (Get Rating)

-Owens & Minor, Inc engages in the provision of healthcare solutions.
-It operates through the Global Solutions and Global Products segments.
-The Global Solutions segment consists of the United States distribution, outsourced logistics, and value-added services businesses.
-The Global Products segment manufactures and sources medical surgical products through production and kitting operations.
+Owens & Minor, Inc, together with its subsidiaries, operates as a healthcare solutions company in the United States and internationally.
+It operates through two segments, Global Solutions and Global Products.
+The Global Solutions segment offers a portfolio of products and services to healthcare providers and manufacturers.

 - Get a free copy of the StockNews.com research report on Owens & Minor (OMI)